systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 Notice that this Asset looks different from the previous two!
 An AWS `Region` is a configuration 'frame,' meaning that any Asset placed inside is automatically configured by it.

 You will see a red Qualification failure on the `Region`.
-Investigate in the `Diagram Outline Panel`, you'll learn that it appears because you haven't decided which AWS Region to use.
+Investigate in the `Diagram Outline Panel`, and you'll learn that it appears because you haven't decided which AWS Region to use.
 Select the `Region` frame, and go to the `Selected Assets Panel` (Attributes tab).
 Set the `domain/region` attribute to `us-east-2`.
 When the Qualification for this `Region` turns from a red X to a green check - you're good to go.
 Notice System Initiative has also helpfully inferred the `si/name` of the `Region` for you!

 Resize the `Region` frame to be larger by clicking and dragging the corner of the frame.
 You can see in the lower right corner of the frame that it is not qualified - that's because you haven't decided which AWS Region to use.